jptrelo/elemprende/wp-content/plugins/addons-for-elementor/readme.txt

 <li><a href="https://www.livemeshthemes.com/elementor-addons/buttons/" title="Buttons">Flat style buttons</a> with rich set of customization options.</li>
 <li><a href="https://www.livemeshthemes.com/elementor-addons/icon-lists/" title="Icon List element">Icon list addon</a> that lets you use either images or icon fonts to create custom social icons list, capture payment options etc.</li>
 <li><a href="https://www.livemeshthemes.com/elementor-addons/services-advanced/" title="Advanced Services">Advanced Services</a> with additional styles and animations for services addon.</li>
-<li><a href="https://www.livemeshthemes.com/elementor-addons/portfolio-grid-pro/" title="Livemesh Grid">Lazy Load</a> - The portfolio/post grid and image gallery addons incorporate option to lazy load posts/images with the click of a Load More button.</li>
+<li><a href="https://www.livemeshthemes.com/elementor-addons/portfolio-grid-pro/" title="Posts Grid">Lazy Load</a> - The portfolio/post grid and image gallery addons incorporate option to lazy load posts/images with the click of a Load More button.</li>
-<li><a href="https://www.livemeshthemes.com/elementor-addons/portfolio-grid-pro/" title="Livemesh Grid">Pagination</a> - Create a grid of posts or custom post types with AJAX based pagination support. </li>
+<li><a href="https://www.livemeshthemes.com/elementor-addons/portfolio-grid-pro/" title="Posts Grid">Pagination</a> - Create a grid of posts or custom post types with AJAX based pagination support. </li>
 <li>Lightbox Support - The premium version comes with support for Lightbox for grid and carousel addons.</li>
 <li>Customizations - Ability to choose custom font size, color or hover color for certain addons.
 More coming.</li>
 <li>Custom Animations - Choose from over <strong>40+ animations</strong> for most addon elements (excludes sliders, carousels and grid).
 The animations display on user scrolling to the element or when the element becomes visible in the browser window.</li>
 <li>Sample Data - Sample data that you can import into your site to get started quickly on the addons and some sample layouts.</li>
-<li>Premium Support - The customers will be provided access to a dedicated support forum with searchable content, private tickets, with threads attended to within 24 hours.</li>
+<li>Premium Support - The customers will have access to a support portal with queries attended to within 24 hours.</li>
 </ul>

-<strong>Join our Facebook Group</strong>
-Join our Facebook group!
-Constant dialog with users is one of our top priorities, as well as supporting them in every possible way.
-That’s why we have created a Facebook group, where we’d like to talk everything Elementor addons with you, convey important updates, encourage you to share your work and also give feedback.
-It is also be a place where you can ask questions, exchange views with fellow users of Addons for Elementor.
-Join now and say hello! <a href="https://www.facebook.com/groups/364780903969891/" target="_blank">Livemesh Addons for Elementor Facebook Group</a>

 == Installation ==

 1. Install and activate the Elementor page builder.
-2. Unzip the downloaded addons-for-elementor.zip file and upload to the `/wp-content/plugins/` directory or install the Addons for Elementor by Livemesh plugin from WordPress repository.
+2. Unzip the downloaded addons-for-elementor.zip file and upload to the `/wp-content/plugins/` directory or install the Livemesh Addons for Elementor by Livemesh plugin from WordPress repository.
 Activate the plugin through the 'Plugins' menu in WordPress.
 4. For Portfolio element, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a>.
 The Portfolio addon can be built using custom post type registered by this plugin.

 Optionally, if you have premium version of the plugin installed, you can import the sample data that replicates the demo site for you by importing the file sample-data.xml file located in the plugin directory.
 The import option is available under Tools &gt; Import in WordPress admin.

 == Support ==

-The premium version of the plugin has a <a title="Addons for Elementor support forum" href="https://support.livemeshthemes.com/forums/forum/elementor-addons-support/">dedicated support forum</a> where you can post support queries.
+The premium version of the plugin entitles you to quick support with replies posted within 24 hours (on week days).

-To register with support, pls send us your purchase details along with desired forum username through our <a href="https://www.livemeshthemes.com/contact-us/" title="Livemesh Contact form">contact form</a> and we will create a support account and email you the forum access details.
+Please submit your support query through our <a href="https://www.livemeshthemes.com/elementor-addons/contact-us/" title="Livemesh Contact form">website contact form</a>.
+This will create a support ticket in our support portal.

 == Frequently Asked Questions ==